 A Taxonomic Tangle

-However, the announcement in 2021 that Graceful Prinia was now considered to comprise two distinct species—Graceful (P. gracilis) and Delicate Prinia (P. lepida)—means that birders in the Middle East have more reason to pay closer attention to the prinias they're encountering.
-This is particularly true in eastern Arabia, where both species are now known to occur, as well as possibly northwestern Levant (Alstrom & Rasmussen 2022).
+However, the announcement in 2021 that Graceful Prinia sensu lato is, in fact, two distinct species—Graceful (P. gracilis) and Delicate Prinia (P. lepida)—has meant that birders in the Middle East have reason to pay closer attention to the prinias they are encountering.
+This is especially true in eastern Arabia, where both species are now known to occur, as well as possibly northwestern Levant (Alstrom & Rasmussen 2022).

-Because the initial evidence gathered after the publication of the Alstrom et al paper indicated both prinias were likely present in the northeastern corner of the Arabian Peninsula, we've pulled all prinia observations in eBird for Bahrain, Qatar, and Saudi for review to help us further untangle this knot.
+Because the initial evidence gathered after the publication of the Alstrom et al paper indicated both prinias were likely present in the northeastern corner of the Arabian Peninsula, we pulled all prinia records in eBird for Bahrain, Qatar, and Saudi for review to help us further untangle this knot.
 This allowed us to scrutinize the existing media in Macaulay Library as well as elicit field notes and media for those observations without.
-Since the potential for confusion in places where we now know both prinias occur is so great, we're continuing to ask eBirders to use the default Graceful/Delicate Prinia option in their eBird checklists unless any of the following apply:
+Since the potential for confusion in places where we now know both prinias occur is so great, we're continuing to ask eBirders to use the default "Graceful/Delicate" option in their eBird checklists unless the following apply:

 Uploaded images clearly show diagnostic field marks for the chosen species

 Descriptions satisfactorily detail the key features observed in the field